 As pioneers of the industry, Corgan developed a more fully-integrated architectural and engineering design process that along with improving methodologies and communication tools, established holistic design solutions to drive the evolution of data centers.

-There is continuous pressure for increased efficiency in the use of resources including power, water, physical space, land and maintenance.
+There is continuous pressure for increased efficiency in the use of resources including power, water, physical space, land, and maintenance.
 This is a trend that will never end.
-New factors may arise from new developments like the Internet of Things, everyday robotics, sensors, proximity and speed issues, but the idea remains the same, we will always need to implement the best and fastest technology in our work.
-There will be continuous baby steps towards efficiency and reliability.
+New factors may arise from new developments like the Internet of Things, everyday robotics, sensors, proximity, and speed issues, but the idea remains the same, we will always need to implement the best and fastest technology in our work.
+There will be continuous baby steps toward efficiency and reliability.

 As Corgan begins our next 40 years, we look forward to maintaining our place at the forefront of innovation and technology and anticipating the challenges of the ever-changing data center industry.